Carrying Out Environmentally Friendly Business Activities

 Renewable Energy Heat Pump (ReHP)

 The WATARASE Research Center has installed ReHP* technology.
-Operation of this system during fiscal 2023 reduced electric power consumption 58,502 kWh and CO2 emissions roughly 23 tons compared with those from conventional heat pumps for air conditioning and heating, achieving energy savings of roughly 29%.
+Operation of this system during fiscal 2024 reduced electric power consumption 68,375 kWh and CO2 2 emissions approximately 29.5 tons compared with those from conventional heat pumps for air conditioning and heating, achieving energy savings of approximately 35%.

 Introducing renewable energy

-We are working to reduce CO2 emissions by gradually replacing electric power at research centers and plants with power from renewable sources.
+We are working to reduce CO2 2 emissions by gradually replacing electric power at research centers and plants with power from renewable sources.
+Of the electricity used during fiscal 2024, the percentages derived from renewable sources were 20% at the WATARASE Research Center, 20% at the Noshiro Plant, 100% at the Takaoka Plant, 0% at the Inami Plant, and 10% at the Shiga Plant.

 Reducing number of sales force vehicles and replacing with hybrid vehicles